 Companies that value diversity and inclusion employ executives to attract and retain a diverse set of employees.
 According to Fortune magazine, 47% of companies on the S&P 500 Index have a Chief Diversity Officer or equivalent.
 Two-thirds of those were hired in the last three years.

 Diversity and Inclusion in Marketing

-Marketers know that audiences want to see themselves in their messaging — and savvy marketers know that audiences are evolving as our population becomes more diverse.
-But how do you ensure your marketing messages speak to a diverse population so your target feels a sense of belonging with it?
+Marketers know that audiences want to see themselves in their messaging.
+Savvy marketers know that audiences are evolving as our population becomes more diverse.
+But how do you ensure your marketing messages speak to a diverse population?
 You go to great lengths to make sure it’s bias-free.

 Bias-free imagery goes way beyond showing a kid in a wheelchair trick-or-treating on Halloween.
 Unless your marketing personas strongly suggest otherwise, consider including an array of images in your messaging.

-Skin Tones: Though we are a single human race, biology and origin suggest multiple differences generally categorized by race and ethnicity.
+Skin Tones: Biology and origin suggest multiple differences generally categorized by race and ethnicity.
 Marketers who want to attract new buyers depict their audience with a combination of skin tones:

 - Black, African American